andurooo/boulder-restaurant-recommender/README.md

 Try out the app yourself: <link>

-Here's an example of the home and results pages:
+Here's an example of the home and recommendation pages:

 <p align="center">
 <img src="img/app_home1.png">